TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 A definition of the web methods can be found below.
 Each web method contains a hyperlink to a sample SOAP request and response.

 _NOTE: Board Location and Board Terminal will use the Data from Board Merchant._

+# **Certification Methods**

+Before you are able to go into production Paya Services requires that you cerify your solution using the follow web methods.
+These methods do not create live transactions with in the banking system but allow you to setup your solution.

 ## **ACH Certification Methods**